mbuckler/becky-website/README.md

 3) Add your changed files with git

-    Any image files you changed
+    Any image files you changed:

     `> git add becky-website/static/img/work/portraits`

-    Any category files you changed
+    Any category files you changed:

     `> git add becky-website/content/work/portraits.md`

-    The files containing your rebuilt website
+    The files containing your rebuilt website:

     `> git add docs/`

 4) Commit your changes